 The four engines and three propellers were removed and shipped out for rehab; this salvage effort alone more than paid for the entire recovery effort.
 At the end of the season 321 was parked on the surface 300 feet downwind of the camp.

 In 1987-88 the team returned to complete the project.
 Unfortunately, before the recovery could be completed, another LC-130 (131) crashed at the recovery site on 9 December 1987, with two deaths and a total loss of the aircraft.
 Killed were LCDR Bruce Bailey and AK2 Donald M. Beatty.
-Here's more information about the crash, with photos; the Antarctic Journal article about the crash is here.
+Here's more information about the crash with a photo; the March 1988 Antarctic Journal article about the crash; and a story published in the June 1988 "Safety in Antarctica" report about HM2 Barney Card, the only medic at D59 when 131 crashed.
 Nevertheless, the project continued to completion, and 321 flew back to McMurdo on 10 January 1988.
-Thence it went to ChCh for further rehab, it returned to VXE-6 service a couple of years later.
+Thence it went to ChCh for further rehab before flying back to the US for further rework.
+It returned to VXE-6 service a couple of years later.
 This is the Antarctic Journal article about this historic flight.

 Back to the future...in 1993 Jim Mathews stopped by Point Mugu to see if 321 was around, and so it was.
 Here he is in front of it.
 The aircraft first returned to the ice on 27 October 1993 after a number of mechanical aborts (and the landing at McMurdo was on 3 engines due to a prop fluid leak).
 A few years later in 1998 Jim flew from Pole to McM aboard 321.
 After the decom of VXE-6, 321 was mothballed at Davis-Monthan AFB near Tucson, AZ, perhaps awaiting refurbishment for future use...

-[Acknowledgements...this section could not have been completed without help from PK Swartz, Bruce Raymond, Jim Landy, BillyAce Baker, Richard Horton, Marty Diller, Lennie Bourgeois, Ralph Lewis, Jim Mathews, Mike Savage, and Joe Hawkins.
-For more aircraft photos from the VXE-6 decom CD and elsewhere, check out this section of Joe's site]
+[Acknowledgements...this section could not have been completed without help from PK Swartz, Bruce Raymond, Jim Landy, BillyAce Baker, Richard Horton, Marty Diller, Lennie Bourgeois, Ralph Lewis, Jim Mathews, Tom Gregg, Raymond Norwood, Mike Savage, and Joe Hawkins.
+For more aircraft photos from the VXE-6 decom CD and elsewhere, check out this section of Joe's site.]